MrAhile/K8s-CKA/7-Security/quota.md

 4. What do you observe ?

+5. Get the events which show that some of the pods cannot be created

-5. Delete the deployment, the quota and the namespace
+6. Delete the deployment, the quota and the namespace

 ## Documentation